eneyeitech/pdsnd_github/README.md

 Bikeshare Data Explorer!

 ### Description
-Describe what your project is about and what it does
+This project is data exploration python project that uses the numpy and pandas library.

 ### Files used
 Include the files used